babonet13/HostYourNode/deploy/prerequisites.md

 Prerequisites for deploying a 100% container-based Bitcoin stack on your machine ==
-All what you need is machine with a installed Linux distro (ideally a with a Debian/Ubuntu based distro).
+All what you need is a machine with a installed Linux distro (ideally a with a Debian/Ubuntu based distro).
 You have this alternative :
 * Either a __physical__ machine located _at your home_
 * Either a __virtual__ machine hosted _in the cloud_